Star Ratings: Measuring Quality

 Chronic Condition Management

-Includes diabetes care (retinal eye exam, monitoring kidney disease, controlling blood sugar), rheumatoid arthritis management, controlling blood pressure, managing readmissions, and statin therapy for patients with cardiovascular disease.
+Includes diabetes care (eye exam and controlling blood sugar), controlling blood pressure, managing readmissions, and statin therapy for patients with cardiovascular disease.

 Includes diabetes, hypertension, and cholesterol medication adherence, and medication reconciliation post-discharge.